K-Nanayakkara/Performance-Analysis-Dashboard/README.md

 3️.
 Calculations - Performing necessary number crunching using DAX in Power Pivot

 4️.
-Dashboard Visuals & Interactions - Creating and customizing various visuals to generate our KPI dashboard
+Dashboard Visuals & Interactions - Creating and customizing various visuals to generate KPI dashboard

 ## **What I learned**: